Demonstrate an understanding of exercise physiology beyond the master's degree level.

 Obtain experience in grant proposal writing.

-The PhD in exercise sciences is designed to prepare students for leadership at the highest levels of their professions.
-Since most of the students who receive PhDs will become university or college faculty and will teach and publish in their chosen areas, students must be (1) well trained in the scientific bases of exercise science, (2) well acquainted with the scientific literature, and (3) able to do independent research.
+This program prepares students for leadership at the highest level of their profession.
+Most students become university or college faculty.
+Students are prepared in the scientific bases of exercise science, well acquainted with the scientific literature, able to teach college courses, and able to do independent research.

 Requirements for Degree.